meowstrapper/DroidBlox/README.md

 # WARNING!
 It's unsure if you will get banned on Roblox for using this, if you have been banned, join [our Discord server](https://discord.gg/zFspvBwH92) and send the ban screenshot there.

-The discord rich presence feature uses the Discord gateway connection. **Use it at your own risk.**
+The discord rich presence feature uses the Discord gateway connection. **Use it at your own risk.** This has also been stated in [Kizzy's repository.](https://github.com/dead8309/Kizzy?tab=readme-ov-file#download)

 # Features
 - **Integrations**